Forming good habits is difficult and even if we do, it is impossible to stick to them for long, well at least for most people.

 Unless you give your mind very specific reasons and targets it is not motivated to work.

 Start at the beginning of month/week

-So whenever you are ready to start a new habit choose the 1st date of a month or begin it at the start of a week.
+The start of a year, month and week signifies the beginning.
+So choose to begin your habit from the 1st of a month or at the start of a week.

 Start Small and Set Smaller Goals

 Many people give up in frustration when forming habits as they set ambitious goals and have even bigger expectations.

 Any new habit should be started gradually to give your body the necessary time to adjust to it.